 - Options Trading StrategiesOptions Trading StrategiesOptions trading refers to a contract between the buyer and the seller, where the option holder bets on the future price of an underlying security or index.

 #12 – Entrepreneurship: (Investment Banking Exit Opportunities)

-If you have always reared up this dream of becoming an entrepreneur, then this is your option.
-After working 10+ years in banking, once you have enough money saved up, you can take a bit of risk and go for your dreams.
+If you have always reared up this dream of becoming an entrepreneur, this is your option.
+After working 10+ years in banking, you can take a bit of risk and go for your dreams once you have enough money saved up.
 This option is especially useful for people in MD ranks who don’t have many options to switch from investment banking to something else.
-You can start a consulting firm or an advisory firm or whatever you please.
-Many ex-investment bankers start their own restaurant.
+You can start a consulting firm, an advisory firm, or whatever you please.
+Many ex-investment bankers start their restaurants.
 If that is what you want to do, you can do that as well.

 #13 – Equity research: (Investment Banking Exit Opportunities)

-If you love finance, data, research, reporting, but don’t like running after deals, equity research is a great option for you.
+If you love finance, data, research, reporting but don’t like running after deals, equity research is a great option for you.
 And you don’t need to go anywhere else.
 Just switch the place.
-You can ask the management of your bank that you want to make a switch in ECM/DCM.
-The best part of equity research is that you have less working hours than investment banking and the pay is almost similar.
-If you like continuous analyses of data, stock, reports, financial statements, then this is the perfect option for you.
+You can ask the management of your bank if you want to make a switch in ECM/DCM.
+The best part of equity research is that you have fewer working hours than investment banking, and the pay is almost similar.
+If you like continuous analyses of data, stock, reports, and financial statements, this is the perfect option.